reevolutiva/twchr-dev/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Manage, promote and monetise your Twitch.tv streaming integrrating the power of twitch to wordpress.
+Manage, promote and monetise your Twitch.tv streaming integrrating the power of twitch to WordPress.

 == Description ==
-*Monetize your streams* and grow your audience by integrating your Twitch channel to your Wordpress site in a simple and fast way with **Twitcher.pro Wordpress Twitch account manager Plugin**.
+**Twitcher Manage Twitch Account** is a tool for streamers to *Monetize your streams and grow your audience*.
+Integrate your Twitch channel to your WordPress site in a simple$ streaming platforms and comunitys in your unique WordPress site.
-Twitcher.pro Integrates your Twitch Channel to Wordpress and create a Post Page for every past Stream, so you could mannage and promote your programs and series, and offer extra content for your audience, taking advantage of the power of google.
+Integrates your Twitch Channel to WordPress and create a Post Page for every past Stream, so you could mannage and promote your programs and series, and offer extra content a$ advantage of the power of google.

 == Features ==
 * *Embed Twitch Videos to Wordpress* as Streaming Post Tipe
-* Mannage your Twitch schedule calendar direct from Wordpress and make an archive for all the chapters of your Serie
+* *Mannage your Twitch* schedule calendar direct from WordPress and make an archive for all the chapters of your Series
+* Youtube fallback link for your streamings
 * Keep on *track your twitch views* and mannage connections
 * *Easy Installation* & use: Connect your Wordpress site with your Twitch.tv channel and import your previous videos in less than 5 minutes.
 * Compatible with Woocommerce, Learndash and most plugins and themes.
 * Twitch *API Helix* Enabled

 NOTE: Use of this plugin requires the full understanding and acceptance of Twitch Interactive, Inc. terms of service.
-This is an unofficial Wordpress integration.
+This is an unofficial WordPress integration and Twitcher$

 = Links =
 *   <a href="https://twitcher.pro/" title="">HomePage</a>
 *   <a href="https://conjuntas.club" title="Developers Team.">Developers</a>
 *   <a href="https://www.patreon.com/reevolutiva" title="">Patreon</a>

 == Frequently Asked Questions ==